Hindia (singer)

-Daniel Baskara Putra (born 22 February 1994), known professionally as Hindia, is an Indonesian singer and songwriter.
+Daniel Baskara Putra (born 22 February 1994), known professionally as Hindia, is an Indonesian singer, songwriter, record producer, composer and lecturer.
 He rose to prominence as the vocalist of .Feast, which he formed with four other members in 2012.
-He started a solo career under the moniker Hindia in 2018 and later formed Lomba Sihir with his live band members in 2021.
+Putra started a solo career under the moniker Hindia in 2018 and later formed Lomba Sihir with his live band members in 2021.

 As a solo artist, he has released two studio albums, Menari dengan Bayangan (2019) and Lagipula Hidup Akan Berakhir (2023), as well as a mixtape: Doves, '25 on Blank Canvas (2025).